 Issued by the Met Office

-The public should be aware of the risk of localised flooding and potential disruption to travel.
+Rain will be persistent and heavy at times through much of Friday and Saturday.
+The public should be aware of the risk of localised flooding and some travel disruption.

-There are flood warnings in place in the following regions;
+There are no flood warnings in force anywhere in the United Kingdom.

 About the Met Office Weather Warnings